 The blue skies, long sunny days and hot weather begins in Greece at the start of May and continues into October.
 These ideal weather conditions automatically attract a number of tourists searching for that idyllic holiday destination during this period.

-Summer months (July & August)
+Summer months (July and August)

 These ideal weather conditions are especially true for the months of July and August when temperatures reach an average of around 27-31°C. Temperatures can soar to 35°C too, so be prepared!
 The influx of tourists during these two months can make for crowded beaches, busy tourist sites and of course, higher prices.

-Shoulder season (May/June and Sept/Oct)
+Shoulder season (May, June, September, and October)

 If you’re hoping to spend a bit less money, but still want the good weather then travelling during the shoulder months of May/June and September/October is your best option.

 During these periods, the weather will still be warm, at around 25°C, and the sky’s blue, but you’ll have fewer people brushing up against you at the popular tourist spots.